DidactHQ/didact-docs/docs/core-concepts/didact-ui/ui-config.md

 If you install Didact UI somewhere other than its default install location, then you must ensure that a `uiconfig.json` file is created in the same directory for Didact UI to read.
 :::

+## uiconfig.json CLI commands

+To create the `uiconfig.json` file, use the [ui config init](/api/didact-cli/ui-config-init) command.

+To populate or edit the `uiconfig.json` file, use the [ui config set](/api/didact-cli/ui-config-set) command.

+To see the current values inside the `uiconfig.json` file, using the [ui config inspect](/api/didact-cli/ui-config-inspect) command.

 ## uiconfig.json template

 A `uiconfig.json` JSON template file is shown below: